ScopeLift/scopelint/README.md

 - Runs `forge fmt` to format Solidity.
 - Uses the `taplo` crate to format TOML.
-- Coming soon: Checks the naming conventions of forge tests.
+- Checks the naming conventions of forge tests.
 - Coming soon: Validates function names and visibility in forge scripts.

 ## Usage